gyanbratsahu/projects-portfolio/README.md

 ## 2) What’s included (delivered files you should have)

 * `dashboard_login.zip` — **login / registration required** (UID + MAC-based key tied to device).
 Demonstrates device-level licensing.
+* `dashboard_nologin.zip` — interactive dashboard that accepts a specific trade file format (see notes below) and generates the charts shown in screenshots.
+No login required.
 * `data_fetch_nologin.zip` — lightweight SmartAPI data fetcher where you provide `from`/`to` dates, timeframe (1min/3min/5min/etc.), SmartAPI symbol token and an output filename.
 Produces CSV output.
-* `dashboard_nologin.zip` — interactive dashboard that accepts a specific trade file format (see notes below) and generates the charts shown in screenshots.
+No login required.

 ---